Plan Your Visit to Andres Institute of art

 Planning

-Trails are open from dawn until dusk.
+Trails are open every day from dawn until dusk.
 There is no fee to enter but donations are greatly appreciated either online or in the trailhead or studio donation boxes.

 Dogs on-leash are welcome.
 Please clean up after your dog so we can continue welcoming them.
 Also, please be respectful of other visitors when bringing a dog.
 At events, you may be asked to move to the back of a group for the safety and comfort of all involved.